idptools/dodo/docs/algorithm.md

   input.

 `plddt`
 : AlphaFold's own per-residue confidence, from the B-factor column.
-An explicit opt-in — the density method was found to draw better boundaries.
+An explicit opt-in — density is DODO's validated default.

 `auto`
 : `density` for all-atom input, `contact` for CA-only input, where a pair count cannot be compared